iem-projects/pd-acre/README.rst

 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
-:Revision: $Revision: 0.31 2015 $
+:Revision: 0.31 "development"
-:Copyright: Winfried Ritscg - IEM / algorythmics 2012+
+:Copyright: Winfried Ritsch - IEM / algorythmics 2012+

+"development version" means in this context:
-Note: Structure and namespaces will be changed if necessary ignoring backwards compatibility unless Version "1.x"  is reached.
+    Structure and namespaces of this library will change if necessary, ignoring backwards compatibility unless Version "1.x"  is reached.
-Until then modules will be added used  and tested in different projects, so it can grow in next month in leaps.
+    Until the "stable" version 1.0 is reached, modules already used  and tested in various projects will be added, so this lib can grow in next month often.

 Introduction
 ............

-ACRE is collection of Patches Externals for Puredata and helping applications targeting algorithmic composition in an realtime computermusic environment.
+ACRE is collection of Patches Externals for Puredata_ and helping applications targeting algorithmic composition in an realtime computermusic environment.
 It was dedicated to be integrated in open source projects at Atelier Algorythmics AA_ or IEM_ and now also to published to be used by others.